WorldGame-Tool/GraphFPN-Graph-Feature-Pyramid-Network-for-Object-Detection/README.md

 Note that, based on the code of graph-mmdet.zip, you can easily construct the complete graph-fpn strcuture.
 Please reference the code of graph-FPN-main.zip.

-## Note that graph-FPN-main.zip is originated from the following link.
+## Note that graph-FPN-main.zip is originated from the following link
 https://github.com/lhcezx/Graph-FPN.git
+Based on the above code and mmdetection, we will improve our the codebase of graphFPN better and make it clearer.

 ## If you use this code for your research, please consider citing: